“Falling Asleep on a Stranger”

 “Don’t be,” shrugged Jules.
 Rory wasn’t sure, but he thought he looked pleased.
 “I’ll call the front desk and have one brought up.
 Gel and aftershave, too.”

-Roughly ten minutes later, having denuded his face to his satisfaction, Rory emerged from the bathroom to find Jules sitting on his bed with his earbuds in and shoes and socks off, pawing through the same books he’d been looking at earlier in the conference room.
+Roughly ten minutes later, having denuded his face to his satisfaction, Rory emerged from the bathroom to find Jules sitting on his bed with his earbuds in, shoes and socks off, pawing through the same books he’d been looking at earlier in the conference room.
 Rory had the briefest flashback to seventh year: Jules sitting on Rory’s bed at his mom’s house, trying to convince him to actually study for Divine Math with him like he’d promised—and Rory talking him into playing World of Darkness for the next three hours instead.

 “I’m ready to go see Max,” he announced.